IenDonshin/LEVIATHAN_JP/README.md

-Build the Leviathan (Power Transfer Game) in Japan
+# Build the Leviathan (Power Transfer Game) in Japan

+## How to Run the Project

+1. Clone the repository to your local machine.

+2. Start the project from the command line:

+    ```    c
+    otree devserver 0.0.0.0:8000
+    ```

+3. Access the experiment:

+    - Make sure your device is connected to the same local network (LAN) as the PC running the project.

+    - Open a browser on that device and enter the IP address of the PC running the project using the http protocol.